mevansam/chef-knife-bmc/README.md

 ### Server Create
 #### Description
-This command adds the bootstrap and a server with baremetalcloud.
+The command below will add a server with baremetalcloud and bootstrap.

 #### Parameters
 -P, --password PASSWORD          Customer password